douglaspereira04/repart-kv/graph/README.md

 # Graph

-A high-performance weighted directed graph implementation in C++.
+A high-performance weighted directed graph implementation in C++ with METIS integration for graph partitioning.

 ## Overview

+This module provides two main classes:

-The `Graph` class provides an efficient implementation of a weighted directed graph using adjacency list representation with `std::unordered_map`.
+1. **`Graph`** - An efficient implementation of a weighted directed graph using adjacency list representation with `std::unordered_map`.
 Both vertices and edges have associated integer weights that can be incremented.

+2. **`MetisGraph`** - A wrapper class that converts `Graph` instances into METIS-compatible format and provides graph partitioning functionality using the METIS library.

 ## Features